tito-arch/BABC-2/content/post/anywhere-on-earth-in-under-an-hour-spacexs-plan-to-revolutionize-transportation.md

 |Dubai to Moscow|3,596 km|4 hours and 30 minutes|15 minutes|
 |Rio de Janeiro to Madrid|8,343 km|10 hours and 30 minutes|10 minutes|

 I also suggest you watch this video in case you doubt Vehicle speeds.

+{{< youtube wbSwFU6tY1c >}}

  SpaceX's plan to travel anywhere on Earth in under an hour is ambitious, but it has the potential to revolutionize transportation.
-If successful, it would make it possible to travel from any two points on Earth in less than an hour.
+If successful, it will make it possible to travel from any two points on Earth in less than an hour.